HardisonCo/.github/international/islamic-republic-of-mauritania/mr-health/hms-mcp/index.md

 ## Integration Points

-This document outlines how HMS-MCP is integrated with mr_Health systems in Islamic Republic of Mauritania.
+This document outlines how HMS-MCP is integrated with mr-health systems in Islamic Republic of Mauritania.